Keyboard shortcuts

 • error: unknown type weaveffi_handle_t: the consumer included the header without <stdint.h>.
 Include order matters; the generated header pulls in the standard integer typedefs explicitly.

-• weaveffi.c is empty: that file is intentionally a placeholder.
+• weaveffi.c looks nearly empty: that file only carries the default weaveffi_alloc/weaveffi_dealloc implementations for Wasm producers.
 All declarations live in weaveffi.h.